jmjafrx/blkcodestudies/lab_logs/week4/JB Lab Log 5.md

 **Overview**

-The Last Angle of History
+The Last Angel of History

 In this exceptionally unique documentary, Black futurist visual artists provide an historical account of the intersections of tech and Black cultural expression.
 The documentarian uses George Clinton, Sun Ra and another artist as the foundations for the meeting of Black art and technology.
 Specifically, this documentary approaches this convergence through Black science fiction.
 Africa assumes a dual identity, one that is continent lost to a dark past and the other a land with an unknown future.
 A variety of interviewees spoke on the importance of spaceships as a vehicle for exploration into territory to claim for Black Americans, as reflected on a Parliament Funkadellic album.
 Viewers also are informed of the strides NASA made to integrate its facilities with the assistance’s of Nicholle Thomas of Star Trek fame.
 Next, we witnessed Bernard Harris speak on the visual importance of him being on the moon with a flag of all nations in Africa.
 This act was a symbolic gesture signifying an African claim to humanity.
 Finally, several interviewees made the argument that the Black existence and science fiction are not distinct entitles.
 The alien abductions, genetic mutations, alienation, and other themes of sci fi are the lived experiences of Black Americans.